 Question

-What are the expectations of the ACCC in the scenario where the customer of the data holder (DH) ends their relationship with the bank but has an active consent?
-Customers typically lose access to eBanking when they have no active accounts.
-In the scenario mentioned this means that the customer will cease to have access to their DH dashboard.
+What are the expectations of the ACCC in the scenario where a customer ends their relationship with the data holder (DH) but still has an active consent?
+Customers typically lose access to online services with the DH when they have no active accounts, meaning that the customer will cease to have access to their DH dashboard.
 In fact, they will cease to be an eligible customer with respect to Consumer Data Right (CDR) for the DH (or does that only apply to creating consent?).

 They will, of course, still have access to their accredited data recipient (ADR) dashboard to revoke consent.
 We would welcome any comment/feedback on this.